getporter/porter/docs/content/docs/references/cli/bundles_create.md

 ### Synopsis

 Create a bundle.
-This generates a porter bundle in the directory with the specified name or in the current directory if no name is provided.
+This command creates a new porter bundle with the specified bundle-name, in the directory with the specified bundle-name.
+The directory will be created if it doesn't already exist.
+If no bundle-name is provided, the bundle will be created in current directory and the bundle name will be 'porter-hello'.

 ```
 porter bundles create [bundle-name] [flags]